indunilperamuna/invoiceninja/docs/install.rst

 Install
 =======

-Thanks for taking the time to setup Invoice Ninja.
+Thanks for taking the time to setup Evoice.

 ..
 Note:: The applications requires PHP >= 5.5.9 and MySQL.